nodesense/fastdata-stack/README.md

 ```

-Open portainer in https://localhost:9443 and add security exception for https.
+Open portainer in https://localhost:9443 and add security exception for https in the browser

 Create user name: admin
-Password: Passwordwith12 chars
+Password: admin@123

 ```